allegro/allegro.tech/_posts/2016-10-18-crafting-API-for-mobile-devices.md

 ![Swagger example without optional](/img/articles/2016-10-18-crafting-API-for-mobile-devices/offer-no-optional.png)

-Mobile developers had to predict to which fields null value handler need to be implemented.
+Mobile developers had to predict for which fields `null` value handler need to be implemented.
 They made the predictions based on their knowledge of Allegro operations.
 However, it was hard to find all border cases in such a big system, so the predictions were not accurate.
 Users noticed it, when our application crashed from time to time.

-So, we made it clear in the API documentation in which fields the null values should be expected.
-We also added a short description for the cases that returned “null”.
+So, we made it clear in the API documentation in which fields the `null` values should be expected.
+We also added a short description for the cases that returned `null`.

 ![Swagger example with optional](/img/articles/2016-10-18-crafting-API-for-mobile-devices/offer-optional.png)